dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 Once you've tried out Dgraph GraphQL, you'll need to move past the `dgraph/standalone` and run and deploy Dgraph instances.

 Dgraph is a distributed graph database.
 It can scale to huge data and shard that data across a cluster of Dgraph instances.
 GraphQL is built into Dgraph in its Alpha nodes.
-To learn how to manage and deploy a Dgraph cluster to build an App, check our [deployment guide](/deploy/).
+To learn how to manage and deploy a Dgraph cluster, check our [deployment guide](https://dgraph.io/docs/deploy/).

 GraphQL schema introspection is enabled by default, but can be disabled with the `--graphql_introspection=false` when starting the Dgraph alpha nodes.